-When it comes to bank phishing scams, you will receive an email “from your bank” that contains a link to a fake website.
+When it comes to bank phishing scams, you will receive an email “from your bank” containing a link to a fake website.
 This site will look like an exact duplicate of your bank’s page and will prompt you to “update your information.”
-Fraudsters will then be in possession of your username, password, ID number and other confidential info.
-Needless to say, the criminals will have unrestricted access to your bank account.
+If you follow the instructions, fraudsters will obtain your username, password, ID number and other confidential info.
+These criminals will then gain unrestricted access to your bank account.

 Thankfully, because these emails are technically spam, they often get filtered into your Junk Folder, which should automatically make you question its legitimacy.

-However, there has been an increase in “spear phishing”, which is a more targeted scam that seems to be customised to appeal to an individual’s interest.
+However, there has been an increase in “spear-phishing”, a more targeted scam that seems to be customised to appeal to an individual’s interest.
 What makes this particularly dangerous is that it can bypass some anti-virus defences.